+Orthokeratology (Ortho-K) is a non-surgical procedure that involves the wearing of a series of specially designed rigid contact lenses to progressively reshape the curvature of the cornea over time.
 Ortho-K lenses are custom designed nightwear lenses that are made according to one's corneal shape.
 A special diagnostic technology called a corneal topographer is utilized to "map" out the exact shape of the front part of the eye called the cornea.
 Using the data from the mapping of the cornea, the Ortho-K lenses will be made to a person's personal prescription, and in accordance with the shape of the cornea.
-By wearing these lenses overnight every night, a patient under treatment will not require any vision correction during all waking hours.
-These lenses change the refractive surface of the cornea in such a way that the resulting image onto the retina (analogous to the photo plate of a camera) gives you the sharp vision that you want, and importantly, also slows down or stops the increase in the degree of myopia.

 We are certified in the Brilliant Futures™ Myopia Management Program, featuring MiSight® 1 day contact lenses, the first and only soft contact lens FDA approved* to slow the progression of myopia in children ages 8 to 12 at initiation of treatment.

 MiSight® 1 day is a soft contact lens that uses ActivControl™ Technology to slow the elongation of the eyes.
 ActivControl™ Technology simultaneously corrects a child's vision while training the eye to resist growing in length.

 Children can insert the soft, daily wear, single use contact lenses in their eyes in the morning, wear them for at least 10 hours during the day, then dispose of them in the evening.

 More than just vision correction, myopia management with MiSight® 1 day contact lenses can help keep your child’s future brilliant.

 • Can slow myopia progression during their growing years